Read-The-Question/rtq-review/apps/docs-web/docs/architecture/fumadocs-architecture.md

 ### `fumadocs-mdx`

-`fumadocs-mdx` compiles allowlisted Markdown and MDX into data and React components.
-Each `defineDocs()` declaration identifies a physical directory and its allowed file patterns.
-These values are string literals because the Fumadocs macro discovers them while compiling the application.
+`fumadocs-mdx` compiles allowlisted Markdown into data and React components.
+Each `defineDocs()` declaration identifies a physical owner directory and the same two allowed patterns: `README.md` and `docs/**/*.md`.
+These values are repeated as string literals because the Fumadocs macro discovers publication boundaries while compiling the application.

-The `createMDX()` wrapper in `next.config.mjs` connects this compiler to Next.js.
+The `createMDX()` wrapper in `next.config.mjs` connects this compiler to Next.js. `source.config.ts` converts raw HTML-like nodes to visible text before Fumadocs' table-of-contents plugin, preserving placeholders without editing their owning Markdown files.

 ### `fumadocs-core`